 Kowsar fighter jet is a fourth-generation fighter aircraft designed and manufactured by state-owned Iran Aviation Industries Organization (IAIO).
 It is…

-The C-295M is EADS CASA (now Airbus Military) twin-turboprop transport aircraft developed by the former Construccionnes Aeronáuticas SA (CASA), based in Madrid and a founder member of the EADS company.
+The C-295M is a twin-turboprop transport aircraft manufactured by Airbus Defence and Space.
+It was previously manufactured by Construccionnes Aeronáuticas SA (CASA), a founder member of the EADS company based in Madrid.

 C-295M transport aircraft programme

 CASA announced the aircraft in June 1997 at the Paris Air Show at Le Bourget and the first production C-295 made its first flight in 1998.
 The aircraft was granted INTA certification for military operations, and DGAG and FAA (FAR part 25) certification in 1999.

 In 1999, the Spanish Ministry of Defence placed a contract for nine C-295M transport aircraft.
 The aircraft entered service with the Spanish Air Force in November 2001 and delivery of the aircraft was completed in 2006.
 A further two aircraft were ordered in 2005, two in 2006 and two in 2007 to bring the fleet to 15.